 Mark 16:1-15; Luke 24:1-9, 36-39; 1 cor 15:3-8; 1 John 2:1

 Christ’s Return–We look forward to the blessed hope of the personal and imminent return of our Lord and Savior, Jesus Christ.

 Eternity–The Bible teaches the bodily resurrection of the just to Heaven and everlasting blessings in God’s presence, and the unjust to hell and eternal punishment separated from God’s presence.

 The New Testament Church is a local body of baptized believers with Jesus Christ as its head and the Holy Spirit as its guide.

 John 16:13; Acts 2:41-47; Romans 12:4-5; Ephesians 4:1-6

 The Ordinances–The local church is instructed in Scripture to observe two practices or ordinances: Baptism and Communion/ The Lord’s supper.
-Baptism is a picture of our identification with Christ in his death, burial and resurrection.
-Communion is observed in remembrance of Hin and a testimony to His death for our sins until He comes again.
+Baptism is a picture of our identification with Christ in His death, burial and resurrection.
+Communion is observed in remembrance of Him and a testimony to His death for our sins until He comes again.